decmurphy/SpX/README.md

 How about a code where you all you do is input the payload mass and desired trajectory and it gives you back the flight profile?
 That sounds like a good end goal to me. ;)

-Also I'll translate this to C++ at some point in time.
+Also I'll translate this to Java at some point in time.
 Object-oriented programming would be much smoother for this kind of project.

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////